boarfish55/potatofs/README.md

 TODO
 ====
+* On install, we should have mount.potatofs and fsck.potatofs binaries, even if only symlinked.
 * Make directory lookups faster; too slow on large directories
 * fsck doesn't seem to detect all cases of lost directories and files.
 For
   example: